Code-Institute-Submissions/Kdoggg666-MS2/README.md

 **Stack Overflow** - I found multiple solutions for issues I ran into on stack overflow and have credited the post in a comment above the code.

 ## Sound Credits
-All music and sound effects created by me using Presonus Studio One 5.
+All music and sound effects created by me using [Presonus Studio One 5](http://www.presonus.com)
 ![Studio One](https://res.cloudinary.com/dyxe4g62g/image/upload/v1611395342/images/albums/MS2/presonus.webp "Presonus")

 ### Photo Credits